mjg59/fcop/COC.md

 ## Violations

 **No Victimless Violations**.
-If you believe you have been adversely affected by a _violation_ but are not _aggrieved_, you may choose to not report the violation.
+If you believe you have been adversely affected by a _violation_ but are not _aggrieved_, you may choose to not report the _incident_.
 In this case, we will not treat the incident as a violation.

-**Reporting Process**. _Active participation_ violations must be reported to us within 15 days by _aggrieved_ members, and may not be reported by third-parties.
-Inactive Participation violations may be reported to us within 5 years of their occurrence, and by anyone, even non-_members_.
+**Reporting Process**. _Active participation_ incidents must be reported to us within 15 days by _aggrieved_ members, and may not be reported by third-parties.
+Inactive Participation incidents may be reported to us within 5 years of their occurrence, and by anyone, even non-_members_.

 **Unofficial Resolution**.
 For minor offenses and in cases where they prefer doing so, we encourage _aggrieved_ members to speak to _accused_ members, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, contact us and we will arrange for one.